Heatwaves in vineyards – What are the risks?

 ‘We could drop sunburned fruit, or spray on a sun block,’ said Sokol Blosser.

-‘We make sure leaf plucking is restrained on western sides of vines especially to prevent sunburn,’ said Harry Peterson-Nedry, winemaker at Chehalem Winery in the Willamette Valley.
+‘We make sure leaf plucking is restrained on western sides of vines especially to prevent sunburn,’ said Harry Peterson-Nedry, speaking to Decanter.com when he was winemaker at Chehalem Winery in the Willamette Valley.

 In hot regions like Barossa Valley, vines are bush-trained to deliberately create shade for the grapes.